 Now that everything was cut to the CORRECT size, it was a relatively simple job to sew the strips together.
 Last time, I found marking off the bag opening and making sure the drawstring channels weren’t sewn shut to be a challenge and I thought it was a bit tricky this time too.
 Not as tricky as properly sewing the flat bottom corners, evidently.

 Of course, I sewed the right side wrong AND cut it.
 I did this on both the liner and the exterior.
 Way to go M!
 By this point, I just wanted to get it done – I still had to pack for my trip and get to bed.
 Packing was extra tricky since I was taking the bus and leaving husband the car (I would be gone all week and would be using one of my parents’ cars while visiting).
 Thankfully, this flat bottom is fixable.
 See the square marked on the fabric in the picture?
 I just had to pick out the stitches, pinch the square together at the corner marked, and re-sew.
 The only annoying thing is that the square didn’t perfectly line up on both sides of the liner.
 Usually, when the corner isn’t clipped, you just get it as close as you can and sew it to look like the left side.
 It took a couple of tries, but I got it!
 All that was left was to flip the bag inside out, make the drawstring, and thread it through!

+What a pretty bag for a princess girl who’s favourite colour is pink!
 Want to know the real reason I wanted this fabric in particular for her special bag?

 IT’S GLOW IN THE DARK!!!
 I’m telling you, it does not get much cooler than that.